Photo Credit: Churchill House

 17. The Five Fishermen

-The Five Fisherman is a very popular family restaurant, but did you know that it is haunted.
-Originally, the restaurant’s building was built in 1817 as the first free public school in Canada, then it became a morgue where victims of the Titanic and Halifax Explosion were taken.
-The staff has gotten used to having the ghosts around while they work, sometimes they hear voices or see glasses flying off shelves.
+The Five Fisherman is a very popular family restaurant, but did you know it is haunted?
+Originally, the restaurant’s building was built in 1817 as Canada’s first free public school; then, it became a morgue where the Titanic and Halifax Explosion victims were taken.
+The staff has gotten used to having the ghosts around while they work, sometimes, they hear voices or see glasses flying off shelves.

 1740 Argyle St, Halifax